agenticaiau/roo-custom-agents-rules-generator/docs/agile-readme.md

-# Cursor Agile Workflow Documentation
+# Roo Agile Workflow Documentation

-This document provides comprehensive documentation for the Agile workflow system integrated with Cursor's AI capabilities.
+This document provides comprehensive documentation for the Agile workflow system integrated with Roo's AI capabilities.
 The workflow is designed to maintain project focus and memory and ensure consistent progress through a structured approach to development.

 ## Overview

-The Agile-Cursor workflow combines traditional Agile methodologies with AI-assisted development to create a powerful, efficient development process.
+The Agile-Roo workflow combines traditional Agile methodologies with AI-assisted development to create a powerful, efficient development process.
 It can be utilized in two primary ways:

 1. **Rule-Based Implementation** (Automatic)

-   - Uses `.cursor/rules/workflows/workflow-agile-manual` and `.cursor/templates`
+   - Uses `.roo/rules/workflows/workflow-agile-manual` and `.roo/templates`
    - Automatically applies standards to matching files
    - Provides consistent structure enforcement